NatNyg/Language_assignment_2/README.md

 ## This is the repository for assignment 2 in Language Analytics.

 ### Project Description
-This projects provides for a tool that can get every sentiment score in headlines in a dataset, find all geopolitical mentions in each headline and lastly find the 20 most common geopoliticial mentioned across each dataset.
+This project provides for a tool that can get every sentiment score in headlines in a dataset, find all geopolitical mentions in each headline and lastly find the 20 most common geopoliticial entities across each dataset.
 For this project I have used a "fake-or-real-news dataset".

 ### Method
-For this project I have used the small english spacy model as my nlp pipeline, which I define after importing the packages needed for the script.
+For this project I have used the small English spacy model as my nlp pipeline, which I define after importing the packages needed for the script.
 I have further used the SentimentAnalyzer from Vader and SpacyTextBlob.
 The script first loads the user-defined dataset as a pandas dataframe and adds a column containing the ID for each of the texts.
 I then split my dataset into two dataframes; one that contains the fake news and one that contains the real news.
 After this the script has a sentiment_analysis function that performs sentiment analysis on each headline in the dataframes, using the Vader SentimentAnalyzer and appends the calculated sentiments into a list for each category (fake and real news).